-Psychology uses a wide variety of scientific methodology to study the mind and behaviour.
-The subject will develop your understanding of the real-world applications of research methods such as experiments and observations, as well as your ability to analyse data using mathematical techniques, such as statistical analysis.
-The topics studied vary greatly; ranging from Physiological Psychology which studies how our biology influences behaviour, to Social Influence which investigates the effects of peers or authority figures on behaviour.
-The breadth of the subject means that it combines well with a wide variety of AS and A Levels.
-There are clear links to areas of study in Biology, Health and Social Care, Sports Studies, Philosophy and Ethics, as well as connections to Media Studies, History and Geography.
+Psychology is the study of the mind and reasons for behaviour.
+Psychologists use scientific methods to study humans and animals.
+The subject is very broad, ranging from physiological Psychology which studies how biology affects behaviour, to Social psychology which emphasises the effects of the social environment.
+The breadth of the subject means that it combines well with a wide variety of A Levels.
+There are clear links to areas of Biology, Health and Social Care, Sports Studies, Philosophy and Ethics, as well as connections to Media Studies, and History.

-Applicants must hold a grade C in GCSE English, Maths and Science.
-There are no subject-specific requirements for entry.
+Applicants must hold a grade 4 in GCSE English, Maths and Science.
+There are no subject-specific requirements for entry